Cheniella

 Cheniella is a genus of flowering plants in the legume family, Fabaceae.
-It belongs to the subfamily Cercidoideae and tribe Bauhinieae.
-It includes ten species which range from the eastern Himalayas through Indochina and China to Taiwan, Peninsular Malaysia, Sumatra, and Java.
+It belongs to the subfamily Cercidoideae.
+The distribution of species ranges from the eastern Himalayas through Indochina and China to Taiwan, Peninsular Malaysia, Sumatra, and Java.

 Description

 This genus includes species that are often climbers and lianas; their flowers differ from Phanera in having a hypanthium that is equal in length or longer than the sepals, indehiscent fruit, many-seeded fruit, and the funicle extending most of the circumference of the seed.

 Species

-Plants of the World Online currently (2025) includes the following species:
+As of September 2026, Plants of the World Online includes the following accepted species: